 Costs associated with travel, accommodation, subsistence expenses, insurance and any other miscellaneous items are not covered by the registration fee and shall be borne exclusively by the participant.

 The registration fee must be paid by bank transfer only and in full prior to the start of the course.
-Course participation will be confirmed only upon payment in full of the registration fee.
+Course participation is confirmed only upon payment in full of the registration fee.

 The NEA will process registration fee refunds only for absence due to medically-certified illness.